visusolis/visusolis.github.io/content/work.md

 weight = 3
 +++

-I'm a software engineer who can write.
+I'm a software engineer and I write.

 Here are some words to describe my career, [if you prefer a little story](w/whatsacareer.md)